kaioumdev/Hotels-Rooftop-Backend/Readme.md

 ## Deploying Live

-To deploy this backend server live, you can use platforms like Vercel, Heroku, AWS, Google Cloud, or Digital Ocean.
+To deploy your backend server live, you can use platforms like Vercel, Heroku, AWS, Google Cloud, or Digital Ocean.

 **Vercel Live Link:** [Live](https://hotels-rooftop-backend-ivory.vercel.app/).